deno101/HTTPserver/Readme.txt

 Created by Dnz Dennizwarui@gmail.com

 For demo purposes i have included a javascript calculator ; just run the server and type the link http://localhost/trial.html

+feel free to hit me up at dennizwarui@gmail.com